bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-new-field.rst

        return $Data;
    }

-This function is the responsible to create the HTML representation of the field and its label, and is used in the edit screens like ``AgentTicketPhone``, ``AgentTicketNote``, etc.
+This function is responsible to create the HTML representation of the field and its label.
+It is used in the edit screens like ``AgentTicketPhone``, ``AgentTicketNote``, etc.

 .. code-block:: Perl